eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

 ## Model Formulation

 - Try thinking about _how_ your data would be generated: what kind of machine has your data as outputs?
-This will help you come up with a reasonable model.
+This will help you both explore your data, as well as help you arrive at a reasonable model formulation.

 - Try to avoid correlated variables.
 Some of the more robust samplers (**cough** NUTS **cough** HMC **cough cough**) can cope with _a posteriori_ correlated random